 Though certain types of therapy, as well as certain medications may prove to be very advantageous for someone suffering from this condition, they may not be effective at all for the next person.
 So, it is very important for someone suffering with this disorder to first talk to their doctor before taking matters into their own hands by taking drugs not prescribed by their doctor.

-If you think you may have schizotypal personality disorder or if you are suffering from some of the symptoms outlined in this article, then you should talk to your doctor as soon as you can so that you can be properly diagnosed and treated.
-Upon doing so, your doctor may refer you to see a specialist such as a psychologist or a psychiatrist for further treatment.
+If you think you may have schizotypal personality disorder or if you are suffering from some of the symptoms of this condition, then you should reach out to a mental health professional as soon as possible to get properly diagnosed and treated.